nablarch/nablarch-document/en/application_framework/application_framework/nablarch/big_picture.rst

 .. image:: images/framework.png
   :scale: 80

-The Nablarch application framework consists of a runtime platform adapted to processing architectures such as Web and batch, and a library providing individual functions such as database access and validation.
+The Nablarch application framework consists of a runtime platform adapted to processing architectures such as web and batch, and a library providing individual functions such as database access and validation.

 The Nablarch application framework has the following features.